-Gulf lost its first game of the season to Clearwater High by 10 touchdowns.
+On Sept.
+16, 1938, Gulf lost its first game of the season to the Clearwater High reserves by 60-0 (ten touchdowns).

 On Sept.
 23, 1938, Gulf lost to Tampa College 52-0.
 The win by Tampa College broke its losing streak that extended back into the 1936 season.
 Halfback Napoleon Falany did most of the ball carrying for the Bucs.
 Tampa College gained 391 yards from scrimmage, compared to 12 for Gulf.
 The referee refused to allow Walter Frierson, age 11, Gulf’s 79-pound halfback, to play in the game, saying he was too small for high school football.
 He had played in last week’s game.

 On Sept.
 30, Gulf lost to Bushnell, 68-0.